physar/ros2_pal_camera_node/README.md

 * If you are using the 20.04 version of the USB, you will encounter an PAL_MIDAS::Init() assertion.
 Use the 18.04 version of the software, by running the logic_link script again.

 * rviz2 is dropping messages.
 This means that your robot is not publishing any coordinate transformations from the map to the base_link.
 The camera images are published from the coordinate system 'pal_camera_center'.

+* During initialization there are many onnxruntime warnings on CleanUnusedInitializers.
+These is are warnings of the dreamvu driver itself, which should be ignored according to the SDK manual.
+Hopefully they are gone for PAL SDK versions above v1.2.